Songs of a Lost World: Background

-In several interviews following the release, Robert Smith noted that the album was originally intended to be much darker, with his wife Mary Poole ultimately stating that "people won't listen to this", resulting in several track changes and revisions, such as the inclusion of "Warsong" and "Drone:Nodrone", both of which were not on the original running order.
+In several interviews following the release, Smith noted that the album was originally intended to be much darker, with his wife Mary Poole ultimately stating that "people won't listen to this", resulting in several track changes and revisions, such as the inclusion of "Warsong" and "Drone:Nodrone", both of which were not on the original running order.
 A final song, "Bodiam Sky", initially concluded the album following "Endsong".
 Although cut from the final release, its lyrics still appear printed halfway through the album's accompanying lyric booklet.
-This track, along with other omissions, is expected to be released on the "companion piece" to Songs of a Lost World, tentatively to be released in 2025.
+This track, along with other omissions, is expected to be released on the "companion piece" to Songs of a Lost World, tentatively to be released in 2026.

 Artwork

 Smith chose Bagatelle, a 1975 sculpture by Slovenian artist Janez Pirnat, to illustrate the sleeve.
 The album cover was then designed by Andy Vella.
 Robert Smith has since stated in interviews that he now owns the sculpture.